stendahls/ga-device-deep/README.md

 Debug mode will help diagnose most things, but possible reasons the script is not sending custom dimensions to GA are:
 - The dimensions are not set up in the GA property admin
-- The dimension names (as determined by the GA property) aren't mapped properly to the internat dimensions in the script initialisation.
+- The dimension names (as determined by the GA property) aren't mapped properly to the internal dimensions in the script initialisation.
 - The script has already run once this session, dropped a cookie and is skipping further pageviews.
 - The device you're using has no test against it (eg, most laptops, Android tablets, etc), so it's not passing any of the configured tests, and is returning no data.
 - You're initialising the script either before the GA `create` line, or after the `send` line.
-- Your client doesn't pass teh basic "cut-the-mustard" test (basic test for media.matches compatiibility).
+- Your client doesn't pass the basic "cut-the-mustard" test (basic test for media.matches compatibility).
 - You're offline and the GA script can't be fetched from Google, so the core GA function is not initialised.

 ### READING THE RESULTS IN GA: